Fragile X–associated tremor/ataxia syndrome is a genetic disorder that affects mostly men and causes tremor, loss of coordination, and dementia.

 Grandfathers of children with Fragile X syndrome should be asked whether they have symptoms suggesting Fragile X–associated tremor/ataxia syndrome.
 Daughters and grandsons of affected men should have genetic counseling.
 They can be tested for the premutation so that they can make decisions about whether or not to have children and whether or not to have prenatal testing if pregnancy occurs.

-Tremors can often be relieved by many of the drugs used to control tremors due to Parkinson's disease (see see Drugs Used to Treat Parkinson's Disease).
+Tremors can often be relieved by many of the drugs used to control tremors due to Parkinson's disease (see see Table: Drugs Used to Treat Parkinson's Disease).

 Last full review/revision August 2007 by David Eidelberg, MD; Michael Pourfar, MD